omseeth/RAG_with_clustered_documents/README.md

 ## Evaluation 🔎

-There is one scripts under `evaluation/`:
+There is one script under `evaluation/`:

 [1] `retriever_eval.py` evaluates success of ground truth retrieval.
 Run evaluation with: